 I worked in disaster restoration for 15 years.
 We took furniture from homes covered in smoke and sut we cleaned them right up in almost every case we where able to remove the smoke smell from the furniture.
 Check out below on how to remove smells from furniture.

-- First start by cleaning with a denatured alcohol and water.
+- First start by cleaning with mild dish soap and water.
+If you think you need something a littler stronger you can try denatured alcohol and water.
 Clean the front back underneath inside outside.
 It is always best to check the finish by first rubbing your cleaning solution on a small area before going forward.
 You solution can be up to 50/50 of each but for older pieces of furniture I would suggest 40% denatured alcohol 60% water.
 If your solution has too much denatured alcohol is can make the finish white- which is the reason you always test first.

 - If you have access to a small ozone machine like this one I got from amazon.
 Put the ozone air purifier in a very small room with the furniture leave in there for a few days.

 - Then I have used febreeze but I personally like the norwex odorizing spray.
 Spray the deodorizing spray on all the RAW wood sides.
 You don’t want to spray this on anything with a finish it could damage it.